clicepfl/moodle-scrapper/README.md

 ### What this script does

-This script goes through all resources present on the main page and download these, bypassing the Moodle protection.
+This script goes through all resources present on the main course page and download these, bypassing the Moodle protection.
 This could be done by hand and is not forbidden, it's just faster.
 However be aware that batch sharing the material on public platforms follows other laws, make sure not to break these ;)

 This script only downloads PDF files (slides and lecture notes in general).
 For convenience, we did not include other types of media as these could be large (mp4 video) or redundant (pptx of the PDF).

 ### What this script does not

 This script does not download files of type other than PDF nor does it download file present in "folder" or forums.
+This script does not download multiple courses at once.